bcdataca/workshop2017/content/talk/second-week-schedule.md

 ## Schedule

 The second week material will take place downtown at the [UBC Robson Street](https://goo.gl/maps/bfi4kpC4ubM2) campus.
 Event rooms at this location will be clarified in the tables below.
 Though it should be straightforward to find event rooms, a [UBC Robson floor plan](http://robsonsquare2.sites.olt.ubc.ca/files/2010/08/UBC-Robson-Square-Floor-Plan.png) is available.
 For more information on the advanced lecture material, visit the abstracts linked to in the schedule below.

-Check back here throughout the week for updated information on advanced lecture material and group presentation order.
+For lecture notes and associated materials, visit the [GitHub repository](https://github.com/bcdataca/workshop-content/tree/master/2-second-week/notes) for the workshop.

 ### Day 1: Monday August 21